gep-methods/gep268/syllabus.md

 ### Late day policy

-To accommodate unforeseen challenges that may arise during the quarter, you have three late days for the problem sets.
+To accommodate unforeseen challenges that may arise during the quarter, you have *five* late days for the problem sets.
 Each late day allows you to turn in an assignment up to 24 hours late.
 (Any fraction of a late day counts as one late day.)
 You may use multiple late days on the same problem set.
 Work submitted beyond the allowed late days will not receive credit.